Slicer/Slicer/Docs/user_guide/get_help.md

 ## I want to report a problem

 We are constantly making fixes and improvements, therefore before you report any issues:
-1. If you are using an older version, confirm the issue still exists in the current Stable release
+1. Confirm the issue still exists in the current Slicer Stable Release.
-2. If it still exists in the the stable version, confirm the issue still exists in the latest Preview version If you find it hard to locate answers using the search feature of discourse or via internet searches such as Google, try a large language model like Chat-GPT, Gemini, etc.
+2. If it still exists in the Slicer Stable Release, confirm the issue still exists in the latest Slicer Preview Release.

+If you find it hard to locate answers using the search feature of the [Slicer forum](https://discourse.slicer.org) or via internet searches such as Google, try a large language model like Microsoft Copilot, OpenAI ChatGPT, Google Gemini, etc.

 If you are not sure if Slicer behaves incorrectly or you are not using it properly then [ask about it on the Slicer Forum](https://discourse.slicer.org/c/support) (in the `Support` category).
 If you are _sure_ that Slicer is not working as intended then [submit a bug report in the Slicer issue tracker](https://github.com/Slicer/Slicer/issues/new?assignees=&labels=type%3Abug&template=bug_report.md).